portyanikhin/PyFluids/README.md

 * `with_state` - returns a new fluid instance with a defined state.
 * `update` - updates the state of the fluid.
 * `reset` - resets all non-trivial properties.
+* `specify_phase` - specify the phase state for all further calculations.
+* `unspecify_phase` - unspecify the phase state and go back to calculating it based on the inputs.
 * `clone` - performs deep (full) copy of the fluid instance.
 * `isentropic_compression_to_pressure` - the process of isentropic compression to a given pressure.
 * `compression_to_pressure` - the process of compression to a given pressure.